eternale88/CodeLouisville_Frontend_Project/readme.md

 ## Motivation

-To showcase the skills I learned in Code Louisville's Frontend Web Development program and provide a host for my future projects
+To showcase the skills I learned in Code Louisville's Frontend Web Development program, Responsive Web Design, CSS positioning, JavaScript and provide a host for my future projects

 ## Installation